-1. Carry out an impartial and effective investigation in the general jurisdiction with a view to prosecuting and punishing those responsible for the death of Leydi Dayán Sánchez Tamayo.

-470. On October 4, 2013, the IACHR requested information from both parties on compliance with the items still pending.
-The petitioners have not responded to the request for information.

-471. On December 3, 2013, the State submitted its response reporting that in October 2013, Criminal Case Backlog-Clearing Circuit Court No. 55 of Bogota issued a conviction and sentenced an individual to a jail term of 36 years and 6 months.
+- 1. Carry out an impartial and effective investigation in the general jurisdiction with a view to prosecuting and punishing those responsible for the death of Leydi Dayán Sánchez Tamavo. - 443.
+On October 4, 2013, the IACHR requested information from both parties on compliance with the items still pending.
+The petitioners have not responded to the request for information. - 444.
+On December 3, 2013, the State submitted its response reporting that in October 2013, Criminal Case Backlog-Clearing Circuit Court No. 55 of Bogota issued a conviction and sentenced an individual to a jail term of 36 years and 6 months.
 Additionally, it highlighted that a serious and impartial investigation was conducted in the proceedings by the Office of the Attorney General of the Nation.
-The State also noted the active participation of the representatives of the victim's family therein, as a civil party to the criminal proceedings and having the chance to voice their legal position in case.

-472. Based on the foregoing, the Commission concludes that there has been partial compliance with the recommendation.
+The State also noted the active participation of the representatives of the victim's family therein, as a civil party to the criminal proceedings and having the chance to voice their legal position in case. - 445.
+On November 25, 2014, the IACHR once again asks the parties to provide information on compliance with the recommendations.
+To the date of closure of this report the IACHR has not received the requested information. - 446.
+Based on the foregoing, the Commission concludes that there has been partial compliance with the recommendation.
 Therefore, the Commission will continue to monitor compliance.